IMS322-Sheffield/IMS322-docs/docs/javascript/variables.md

 let myName = 'Eric'
 ```

-The purpose of variables may not be obvious at first, but a crucial part of interaction design is storing, gathering, and manipulating data.
-Variables will make this process much more practical and flexible.
+The purpose of variables may not be obvious at first, but a crucial part of interaction design and development is storing, gathering, and manipulating data.
+Variables make this process much more practical and flexible.

 Try forking the embedded example below and changing the code in the `script.js` file - remember, you'll need to open the Replit console in order to see the results logged to the console.